A Quadratic Lower Bound for Noncommutative Circuits: Introduction

 A version of this polynomial already appears in Nisan's work as a witness separating formulas from circuits.
-On the one hand, $\Pal_{n,n}(X,Y)$ admits a simple homogeneous circuit of size $O(n^2)$, obtained from the recursion

-On the other hand, Nisan's formula lower bound implies that any formula computing $\Pal_{n,n}(X,Y)$ requires size $n^{\Omega(n)}$.
+On the one hand, $\Palnd$ admits a simple homogeneous circuit of size $O(nd)$, obtained from the recursion $\Pal_{n,d}=\sum_{i=1}^n x_i\,\Pal_{n,d-1}\,y_i$.
+On the other hand, Nisan's formula lower bound implies that any formula computing $\Palnd$ requires size $n^{\Omega(d)}$.

 As alluded to before, in a previous work, the author proved a lower bound for circuits computing $\Pal_{n,n}$ under certain restrictions on the \emph{syntactic degree} of the circuit.
 The syntactic degree of a gate is defined recursively as follows: a leaf labeled by a variable has syntactic degree 1, and a leaf labeled by a field constant has syntactic degree 0.
 For a sum gate, the syntactic degree is the maximum of the syntactic degrees of its children, while for a product gate, it is the sum of the syntactic degrees of its children.
 The syntactic degree of the circuit is the maximum syntactic degree of any gate.
 It is well known that if a circuit is homogeneous and computes a polynomial of degree $d$, then, without loss of generality, its syntactic degree may be assumed to be exactly $d$.
 In \cite{shastri-itcs2026}, the author proved the following: